ProfJake/Assignment2/README.md

     This is basically a copy of  the if/else Statement in trackerService.js with a few modifications.

+    Note the hierarchical structure of the thrown error.
+You can add different log statements in each catch to help determine sources of errors when debugging.

     c) create an Object prototype for this module.  the prototype is simple, it should have a calculate function that accepts "weight" and "distance" parameters and returns the value of running the specific exercise's